 After the great success of the 2019 first edition we are all very excited to bring the Soapbox Science project to South Africa for the first time!
 We hope that the Cape Town event in 2019 will be just the first spark of a long series of events that will be hopefully organised next year in other corners of the Country.
 We have some many wonderful women in science in South Africa and it’s time for the public to meet them and a Soapbox Science event is just the best format to make this happen.
 We hope that our speakers and their passion will be an inspiration for the future generations of scientists.

-The event will take place in September 2019 at the vibrant Victoria & Alfred Waterfront in Cape Town and we are looking forward to it.
+The event will take place on September 28th, 2019 at the vibrant Victoria & Alfred Waterfront in Cape Town and we are looking forward to it.

 Have any question?
 Please do not hesitate to contact our coordinator

 Our team is made of many enthusiastic and passionate researchers, here some of our stories:

 Dr Lucia Marchetti (coordinator): I have obtained my PhD in Astronomy in 2012 from the University of Padova.
 Since 2017 I hold a joint position as SARChi Postdoctoral Research fellow in Astronomy at the University of Cape Town and at the University of the Western Cape, while before I was an STFC PDRA in Astronomy at the Open University in the UK.
 I am specialised in extragalactic astronomy which means that in my research I study the different physical properties of galaxies, trying to answer questions such as: how, where and when they formed? or How they change with time?